Bette Davis (1908-1989)

 Biography

 Bette Davis was born Ruth Elizabeth Davis on April 5, 1908 in Lowell, Massachusetts, USA.
-Her father was a lawyer and he and her mother divorced when she was 10.
-She and her sister were sent to board at the Cushing Academy and after graduation she enrolled in John Murray Anderson's Acting School in New York.
-She became their star pupil and after spending the 1928 season in George Cukor's stock company in Rochester, NY, she was offered her first role on Broadway in 'Broken Dishes' in 1929.
+Her father was a patent attorney and when he and her mother divorced in 1915, the family moved to New York.
+She and her sister were sent to board at the Cushing Academy, just outside Boston, and after graduation she began to train as a dancer at the Mariarden School of Dancing in New York.

 Hollywood Star

-Warners then gave her a real chance in 'Bordertown', 'Front Page Woman' and 'Dangerous in 1935, in which she played a Warners 'Persona' actress and won the Best Actress Oscar, the first Warner Bros actress to win the award.
+Warners then gave her a real chance in 'Bordertown', 'Front Page Woman' and 'Dangerous' in 1935, in which she played a Warners 'Persona' actress and won the Best Actress Oscar, the first Warner Bros actress to win the award.

-Now, at last, she was in her element: 'The Sisters' in 1938 as a rich girl who goes blind in 'Dark Victory' in 1939, making death the great performance, as the demented Carlotta in 'Juarez', 'The Old Maid', as the fidgety Virgin Queen in 'The Private Lives of Elizabeth and Essex' in 1939.
+Now, at last, she was in her element: 'The Sisters' in 1938, as a rich girl who goes blind in 'Dark Victory' in 1939, making death the great performance, as the demented Carlotta in 'Juarez', 'The Old Maid', as the fidgety Virgin Queen in 'The Private Lives of Elizabeth and Essex' in 1939.
 The part of Elizabeth highlighted the emotions of a woman fearful of romantic neglect who makes a cult of highly strung capriciousness - in other words, Bette Davis.
 Within a few years, she had given up modern, masculine films for costume melodrama.
 She excelled in the tearjerker 'All This and Heaven Too' in 1940 and she was at her best in 'The Letter' in the same year and 'The Great Lie' in 1941 before 'The Little Foxes' which once again was tailor-made for her and which made explicit her ability to portray the spurned emotional woman who becomes a malicious tyrant.

-The good scripts she had called for needed only to be red-blooded and to turn upon her 'passionate ugliness'.
+The good scripts she had called for needed only to be red-blooded and to turn upon her "passionate ugliness".
 After 'The Man Who Came to Dinner and 'In This Our Life' in 1942, she played Charlotte Vale in 'Now, Voyager', in the same year, a classic exaltation of the women's picture.
 Much quieter in 'Watch on the Rhine' in 1943, she was then in 'Old Acquaintance', also in 1943 and a very nasty wife to Claude Rains in 'Mr Skeffington' the following year.

 Post-War Crisis

-During the remainder of her life Bette appeared in many TV productions and films and worked on lecture tours about her life and movies into the '70's, always outspoken and cutting an imposing figure .
+During the remainder of her life Bette appeared in many TV productions and films and worked on lecture tours about her life and movies into the '70's, always outspoken and cutting an imposing figure.
 In 1977, she was the first female recipient of the American Film Institute's Life Achievement Award.
 In 1979 she won a Best Actress Emmy for the TV programme 'Strangers: The Story of a Mother and Daughter'.
 Her swansong was another unforgettable film performance in 'The Whales of August' in 1987, in which she worked with another legendary actress, Lillian Gish.
 Though suffering from ill health, Davis remained indomitable to the end.

-Bette Davis, the 'First Lady of Film' died of cancer at the age of eighty-one on October 6, 1989, at the American Hospital in Neuilly-sur-Seine.
+Bette Davis, the 'First Lady of Film' died of cancer at the age of eighty-one on October 6, 1989.
+She is interred at Forest Lawn (Hollywood Hills), Los Angeles.

 Bette Davis Academy Awards